ajourneythroughdatascience/deep-dives/data-science/polars-a-lightning-fast-dataframe-library-for-python-and-rust/polars-a-lightning-fast-dataframe-library-for-python-and-rust.md

 # Reading and writing multiple file formats

 ## 1. Writing
-As with `pandas`, `polars` can write to multiple file formats, the most common ones being:
+As with `Pandas`, `Polars` can write to multiple file formats, the most common ones being:

 - `.avro`
 - `.csv`